 I’ve been doing IoT since the early 1990’s, what’s up with all this hype!

-Without Devices & Sensors there can’t be IoT
+Without Devices & Sensors, there can’t be IoT

 The converse is also true:

-Without the Internet you can’t have IoT
+Without the Internet, you can’t have IoT

-Without the understanding of what’s involved with flashing an LED from an Arduino, you won’t be able to do very much on the devices side of IoT, however just because you know how to flash an LED, or for that matter attach a number of sensors off your microcontroller and post data in real time to a cloud service, doesn’t mean you can make a living off of building IoT systems.
-That’s not saying you can’t sell millions of devices based off of your technology or play a key role in a full IoT implementation.
+Building a sophisticated end-to-end IoT application requires a different skill set and way of thinking.
+Without the understanding of what’s involved with flashing an LED from an Arduino, you won’t be able to do very much on the devices side of IoT.
+However just because you know how to flash an LED, or for that matter attach many sensors off your microcontroller and post data in real time to a cloud service, doesn’t mean you can make a living off of building IoT systems.
+That’s not saying you can’t sell millions of devices based off of your technology or play a vital role in a full IoT implementation.